samschott/desktop-notifier/README.md

 )
 ```

 Note that some platforms may not support all options.
-For instance, some Linux Desktop
+For instance, some Linux desktop
-environments may not support notifications with buttons.
-On macOS, the app icon and name
+environments may not support notifications with buttons. macOS does not support
+manually setting the app icon or name.
+Instead, both are always determined by the
-are always set to the application which calls the code.
-This will be Python when used
+application which uses the Library.
+This can be Python itself, when used interactively,
-interactively or any app name when run from a frozen and signed app bundle.
+or a frozen app bundle when packaged with PyInstaller or similar solutions.
 Any options
 or configurations which are not supported by the platform will be silently ignored.

 Execution of callbacks requires a running event loop.
 On Linux, it requires a running